Whisky: 19th century

 A man pours some whisky into a flask in this 1869 oil painting by Scottish artist Erskine Nicol.

-The drinking of Scotch whisky was introduced to India in the nineteenth century.
-The first distillery in India was built by Edward Dyer at Kasauli in the late 1820s.
-The operation was soon shifted to nearby Solan (close to the British summer capital Shimla), as there was an abundant supply of fresh spring water there.

-In 1823, the UK passed the Excise Act, legalizing distillation (for a fee), and this put a practical end to the large-scale production of Scottish moonshine.
+Scottish whisky was introduced to the British raj in India in the nineteenth century.
+The first distillery in India was founded by Edward Dyer at Kasauli in the late 1820s.
+The distillery was relocated to nearby Solan (close to the British summer capital Shimla), as there was an abundant supply of fresh spring water there.
+In 1823, the UK passed the Excise Act, legalising distillation (for a fee), and this put a practical end to the large-scale production of home distilled whisky.

 In 1831, Aeneas Coffey patented the Coffey still, allowing for a cheaper and more efficient distillation of whisky.
 In 1850, Andrew Usher began producing a blended whisky that mixed traditional pot still whisky with that from the new Coffey still.
 The new distillation method was scoffed at by some Irish distillers, who clung to their traditional pot stills.
 Many Irish contended that the new product was, in fact, not whisky at all.

-in the 1830s and 1840s, the city of Saint Paul, Minnesota was formed around a bootleg whiskey distillery ran by Pierre Parrant inside a cave that served the soldiers at Fort Snelling and the indigenous fighters who opposed them in the Dakota War of 1862.

-By the 1880s, the French brandy industry was devastated by the phylloxera pest that ruined much of the grape crop; as a result, whisky became the primary liquor in many markets.
+in the 1830s and 1840s, the city of Saint Paul, Minnesota, was formed around an illicit whiskey distillery run by Pierre Parrant inside a cave that served US Army soldiers at Fort Snelling and Native American warriors who had fought them during the Dakota War of 1862.
+By the 1880s, the French brandy industry was devastated by the phylloxera pest that devastated much of the grape crop; as a result, whisky became the primary spirit in many markets.